The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Stay with me.

-Back we are, executing assigned host duties flawlessly, zero mistakes.
+We are executing assigned host duties flawlessly, zero mistakes.

-This is uh from the Washington Prowler.
+Ladies and gentlemen, this is uh, from the Washington Prowler.

 This is from the blog at the American Spectator.

-Somebody needs to check on Senator Trent Lott's medication, or perhaps he's spending too much time hurting all those cats that he wrote about.
+Somebody needs to check on senator Trent Lott's medication, or perhaps he's spending too much time hurting all those cats that he wrote about.

-First of all, Senator McCain says no such discussion took place.
+First of all, senator Mccain says no such discussion took place.

 Well, now this thickens the plot.

-Lott says they talked about this black site business.
+The Republican Caucus has its weekly closed-door lunch Lot says they talked about this black site business.

-Now McCain says they didn't discuss it.
+Now Mccain says they didn't discuss it.

 Second point from the American Spectator blog.

-The luncheon was on a Tuesday.
+The luncheon was on a tuesday.

-The Washington Post story ran the next day.
+The Washington POST story ran the next day.

 No slight to Dana Priest, but given that she's the writer, but given the content and context of the story she reported, there was no way she turned it around on an eight-hour deadline.